 We did find that there can be a bit of a learning curve when it comes to using this product.
-It can feel quite foreign — and a bit intimidating — if you are used to a traditional curling iron or wand, as you are feeding sections of your hair into a motorized roller.
-This product is also quite a bit more expensive than many of the other products, making it a bit of a poor choice if you infrequently style your hair with one of these tools, and it is a bit heftier than other irons, due to the motor.
-Despite that, we think it's hard to beat if you want a motorized option to mechanize your curling routine and don't mind paying a little extra for it.
+It can feel quite foreign — and a bit intimidating — if you are used to a traditional curling iron or wand, as you are feeding sections of your hair into a motorized roller which can take some getting used to.
+This product is also much pricier than many of the other contenders, so it's not a great choice if you only occasionally style your hair with a curling iron.
+It's also a bit heftier than other irons due to the motor.
+Despite that, we think it's hard to beat if you want a motorized option to up your curling routine and don't mind paying a little extra for a quality product.

 However, we did find a few flaws with this product.
-It has a lower maximum heat setting than many of the other options and it only has six different temperature settings — much less adjustability than other options.
-Despite that, we think this is a great bargain option if you want a solid curler without spending a ton of cash for a premium option.
+It has a lower maximum heat setting than many of the other options, and it only has six different temperature settings — much less adjustability than other options.
+Despite that, we think this is a great bargain option if you want a solid, reliable curler without wanting to shell out more cash for a top-shelf model.

-If you rarely use a curling iron and are hoping to spend as little as possible on one, then we would suggest you consider the Revlon Perfect Heat Ceramic Curling Iron.
-This model might not be our absolute favorite but it costs considerably less than many of the top-tier models — in some cases, you could buy all five sizes of this tool for the same prices as one of the premium options!
+If you rarely use a curling iron and are hoping to spend as little as possible on one, consider the Revlon Perfect Heat Ceramic.
+This model might not be our absolute favorite, but it costs considerably less than many of the top-tier models — in some cases, you could buy all five sizes of this tool for the same prices as one of the premium options, which is a selling point in and of itself.
 We also like that the Revlon is dual-voltage compatible for all of your international travels, will automatically shut off after a period of time, and offers 30 different heat settings to fine-tune your curler to your hair type.

-While we did appreciate that this product offers lots of adjustability when it comes to setting the curling temperature, we did find it to be a little odd that the dial is marked in increments ranging from 1-30, rather than by temperature.
-The cord on this curling iron is also a little on the shorter side and the stand is a bit less stable than the top options, but we think it's a great option if you are shopping on a slim budget when it comes to hair styling tools.
+While we appreciated that this product offers lots of temperature adjustability, we found it to be a little odd that the dial is marked in increments ranging from 1-30, rather than by temperature.
+The cord on this curling iron is also a little on the shorter side, and the stand is a bit less stable than the top options, but we think it's a great option if you are shopping on a slim budget.

-The Curl Secret is a little heavier than a traditional curling iron and this model also has a slightly shorter cord.
-It also doesn't give you quite as much adjustability when it comes to creating curls or waves, as you only have the three different timer settings.
-It also can take a little bit of practice to get used to how you feed your hair into the roller and control the amount of curl but we would recommend this to anyone searching for a mechanized styling tool while shopping on a budget.
+The Curl Secret is a little heavier than a traditional curling iron, and this model also has a slightly shorter cord.
+It also doesn't give you quite as much adjustability when creating curls or waves, as you only have the three different timer settings.
+It takes a bit of practice to get used to how you feed your hair into the roller and control the amount of curl, but we'd still recommend this to anyone searching for a mechanized styling tool that is easy on the wallet.

-If you are shopping for a top-tier curling iron and aren't bothered by a shorter cord, then the Hot Tools Signature Series Gold is a great option.
-This option is almost identical to one of our all-time favorite products, the Hot Tools Professional Series, except for its shorter cord.
+If you're on the hunt for a top-tier curling iron and don't need a super long cord, check out the Hot Tools Signature Series.
+This model is almost identical to one of our all-time favorite products, the Hot Tools Professional Series, except for its shorter cord.
 It's comfortable and easy to use, with an ergonomic handle, a safety tip to minimize the chance of burning yourself, and a built-in fold-out stand.
 It provides very even clamping pressure and has a decently high maximum temperature to give you plenty of options while styling.

 This tool is also available in fewer barrel diameters than its Professional Series sibling, notably omitting the smallest and the largest options.
 We also found the dials to adjust the temperature and turn this iron on or off to be a little spiky and harder to turn than some of the other options.
 However, we still would easily recommend this tool to anyone looking to save a little money and isn't bothered by the shorter cord and smaller range of available barrel diameters.

-The Pro Nano Titanium Spring has a longer handle and a higher clamp that can make it a little more uncomfortable to hold for those with hands-on the more petite side.
-We also found the interface to adjust the temperature to be a bit less easy to operate compared to the other models.
-The dial can be a little more difficult to turn and we found the Turbo feature to be a bit odd.
-It also is divided into arbitrary settings between 1-50 compared to the actual temperature.
+The Pro Nano Titanium Spring has a longer handle and a higher clamp that can make it somewhat uncomfortable to hold for those with smaller hands.
+We also found the interface to adjust the temperature isn't as easy to operate compared to the other models.
+The dial can be harder to turn, and we found the Turbo feature a bit odd.
+It also is divided into arbitrary settings between 1-50, instead of displaying an actual temperature.
 All in all, it's a solid option, especially if you want the higher maximum temperature.

-This is a fairly typical curling iron that is a good option if you don't use one of these tools daily and don't want to spend a ton on a top-tier model.
-It's comfortable and convenient to use, with a high top temperature to accommodate just about every type of hair.
+The KIPOZI 1-Inch Ceramic is a fairly typical curling iron and a decent option if you just need one for sporadic use and prefer not to shell out the money for a premium model.
+It's comfortable and convenient to use, with a high max temperature to accommodate just about every type of hair.
 We like that it has a dual-voltage input, making it a great travel companion if you need a curler on your next international trip.
 We also found the lengthy cord and integrated stand make this a very convenient curling option.

-However, this model is only available with a 1" diameter curling barrel so you will need to pursue other options if you are looking for tighter or looser curls.
-The handle for the clamp is also a little on the smaller side, requiring a bit more force to open or close compared to other options and making this option a little less comfortable to hold for those with smaller hands.
-If you can handle these issues, then the Kipozi is an alright choice for anyone shopping for a middle-of-the-road option when it comes to their next curling iron purchase.
+However, this model is only available with a one inch diameter curling barrel, so you will need to pursue other options if you are looking for tighter or looser curls.
+The handle for the clamp is also a little on the smaller side, requiring a bit more force to open or close compared to other options and making it a little less comfortable to hold for those with smaller hands.
+If you're not bothered by these issues, the Kipozi isn't a bad choice.

 Our biggest complaint with this product lies in the design and feel of the handle and interface.
-The buttons are small and more difficult to press and this product is limited to only five different temperature settings.
-The clamp handle and the grip also are far from our favorite.
-On top of all that, the stand doesn't balance quite as well or offer any adjustability compared to the top-tier models.
-Overall, it will curl your hair but we would generally suggest sticking with an alternative option.
+The buttons are small and more difficult to press, and this product is limited to only five different temperature settings.
+The clamp handle and the grip also are far from our favorite, and the stand doesn't balance as well or offer any adjustability compared to the top-tier models.
+Overall, it will curl your hair, but we generally suggest sticking with an alternative option.